 There are a variety of situations that can be considered an emergency or crisis.
-Emerson Counseling and Psychological Services (ECAPS) offers the following information and services for when you or a friend is in crisis.
+Emerson Wellness Center offers the following information and services for when you or a friend is in a medical or mental health crisis.

 What to Do in an Emergency

 A medical emergency is an injury, illness, or sudden event creating an immediate risk to a person's life or long-term health.
 Emergencies of this nature require immediate assistance from the emergency response system 911.

 If you experience an emergency on or off campus, your first response is the same: